garrettsomers/hot100plots/README.md

 	ForceYr2    (int) = Force the chart to end on Dec 31 of a specified year.

 	example: python Hot100Plot.py Madonna 50 1983 2004

+About the plots:

+Solid lines connect consecutive weeks when an individual song charted in the top 100.
+The faded, dotted lines represent interludes between two different times when the song charted on the Hot 100 -- i.e. if a song charts on non-consecutive weeks, this line will connect the two charting weeks.
+The points indicate when a song charted in a week, but not the previous or next week.
+The length of the plot automatically adjusts depending on how many years are being displayed.
+This is particularly so that the song names don't cluster on top of one another too frequently.

 Notes of caution: